pts/pts-xtiny/README.txt

 * TODO: Add tiny nasm, as, yasm "Hello, World\n" programs.
 * TODO: Why are there 0s at the end of tgen?
 Can't we move them to bss?
 * TODO: Why is the file large with (Q14): `xtiny gcc -g' + `sstrip'?
-* TODO: Add a better sstrip (which removes STACK and merges LOAD) to xtiny, and use it by default with -mno-xtiny-linker-script.
-Also make it emit the correct system ID (for FreeBSD compatibility).
 * TODO: gold + sstrip works. gold --gc-sections -r workaround doesn't work.
 * TODO: Does upx work on larger files emitted by xstatic?
 * TODO: Add -lgcc for long long division etc.